Real Madrid beats Liverpool 1-0 for 14th European Cup title - NewsBreak

 The English team couldn’t find a way past Madrid goalkeeper Thibaut Courtois, who tipped Sadio Mane’s first-half shot onto the post and produced an even better save to turn away Mohamed Salah’s effort in the 81st.

-Vinicius sank to his knees and covered his face at fulltime.
-Many of his teammates sprinted the length of the field to celebrate in front of Madrid's fans at one end of the stadium.

-Marcelo, Madrid's serial winner of trophies who didn't even play a minute of the final, was given the honor of lifting the trophy to a backdrop of fireworks and tickertape.

-Madrid underlined its status as the king of European soccer, given the Spanish giant owns double the number of European Cups as the No. 2 on the list, AC Milan.
+Madrid cemented its status as the king of European soccer, given the Spanish giant owns double the number of European Cups as the No. 2 on the list, AC Milan.
+Liverpool stayed on six.

-And this time, there was no need for the kind of stirring comeback that the Spanish giant had to produce in getting past Paris Saint-Germain, defending champion Chelsea and Manchester City in the knockout stage.

-For many, especially Liverpool fans, pre-match crowd issues overshadowed this final, though, and are sure to be the focus of an investigation by UEFA and authorities in the coming days.
+Pre-match crowd issues marred this final, though, and are sure to be the focus of an investigation by UEFA and authorities in the coming days.

-Riot police fired tear gas and pepper spray at supporters waiting in long lines to get into European soccer's showpiece game, whose kickoff was delayed.

-UEFA blamed the chaos on people trying to get into the stadium without legitimate tickets, without providing details on where they could be from.

-“In the lead-up to the game, the turnstiles at the Liverpool end became blocked by thousands of fans who purchased fake tickets which did not work in the turnstiles,” UEFA said in a statement.

-Some fans climbed fences surround the stadium to get in.
-Others barged their way past security and sprinted onto the concourse before getting wrestled to the ground.
+With 45 minutes remaining before kickoff, there were still long lines of Liverpool fans waiting to be allowed into the stadium, and there were sporadic instances of fans breaking through security and sprinting onto the concourse.

+The Associated Press saw two fans — one was wearing Liverpool attire — wrestled to the ground by stewards and bundled out of the gates, while others managed to get all the way into the arena.Maryland women’s lax to face BC in final four

-Riot police with batons and riot shields ran from gate to gate to prevent pockets of fans forcing their way into the stadium.
+The situation started to get out of hand as riot police deployed tear gas on Liverpool supporters in the lines, while some fans were seen climbing the fences.
+Officers with batons and riot shields ran from gate to gate to prevent pockets of fans forcing their way into the stadium without showing tickets.

-“I’ve got really bad asthma and I’ve been tear gassed twice," Liverpool fan Angela Murphy told The Associated Press through a fence.
-"I’m really struggling.”

-About 15 minutes before the scheduled kickoff of 9 p.m. local time, an announcement was made that there would be a delay.
-It was greeted by jeers inside the stadium.
+About 15 minutes before the scheduled kickoff of 9 p.m. local time (1900 GMT), an announcement was made that there would be a delay, blaming the late arrival of fans to the stadium.
+It was greeted by jeers inside the stadium, given those fans had already endured long queues.

 The scenes were reminiscent of the chaos outside Wembley Stadium before the European Championship final last year between England and Italy.